Skip Navigation

 It's a good idea to try to get this balance right every day, but you don't need to do it at every meal.
 And you might find it easier to get the balance right over a longer period, say a week.

-When should I use the eatwell plate?
+When should I use the eatwell guide?

-You can use the eatwell plate to help you make healthier choices whenever you're: at home deciding what to eat, what to cook or what to shop for out shopping - aim to fill your trolley with a healthy balance of different types of food eating out in a restaurant, café or work canteen, or when you're choosing food ‘on the run' - follow the eatwell plate to help you choose a healthy balance.
+You can use the eatwell guide to help you make healthier choices whenever you're at home deciding what to eat, what to cook or what to shop for out shopping - aim to fill your trolley with a healthy balance of different types of foods from all food groups.